-8. Turn control knob counterclockwise to desired heating level.
+8. Push knob in slightly and turn control knob counterclockwise to desired heating level.
 The main burner should light.
 Set control knob to any heat level between HI and LO.

 A CAUTION: Do not try to adjust heating levels by using the manual shutoff valve.